Case 5/12/2026–1

 This decision shall expire if the construction or use permitted by it has not begun by Friday, June 9, 2028.
 (Wilton Zoning Ordinance section 17.4)

-The selectmen, any party to the action or proceedings, or any abutter may apply for a rehearing of this decision.
-A request for a rehearing must be filed in writing with the Zoning Board of Adjustment on or before Thursday, July 9, 2026, and must fully specify all grounds on which the rehearing is requested.
-(N.H.
-RSA 677:2)
+The selectmen, any party to the action or proceedings, or any abutter may request a rehearing of this decision, as provided by N.H.
+RSA 677:2.
+A request for a rehearing must be filed in writing with the Zoning Board of Adjustment using the form which is available on the Zoning Board web site at <https://www.wiltonzba.org/how_to_apply.html> or in the Wilton Land Use Office.

 Findings of Fact